pellok/ai-learner/day17.md

 1. Only train the rest layers \(prevent overfitting\)
 2. Fine-tune the whole network \(if there is sufficient data\)

-* Which layer can be transferred\(copied\)?
+3. Which layer can be transferred\(copied\)?

-* Speech：usually copy the last few layers
+4. Speech：usually copy the last few layers
-* Image：usually copy the first few layers
+5. Image：usually copy the first few layers

-Layer Transfer
+#### Layer Transfer - Image